johntfoster/numerical_methods_book/README.md

-Place holder for documentes containing a book on Numerical Methods in the IPython notebook.
+Place holder for documents containing a book on Numerical Methods in the IPython notebook.

 More content to come shortly...